 Kindness is contagious.
 If a leader, colleague or employee is spreading kindness in the office, this then cultivates positive emotions, creating a more welcoming office environment.

 - Creating a better workplace culture

 The culture of a business is extremely important to boosting employee engagement, retaining talent and setting the expectations of how employees should act in the workplace.
-In a recent report by Gallup’s “State of the Global Workforce” researchers found that on average just 15% of employees were actively engaged in their jobs.
+In a recent report focused on the state of the global workforce researchers found that on average just 15% of employees were actively engaged in their jobs.

 Having kind leaders, colleagues and employees overall helps to improve positive business culture, creating a safe office environment where creativity and ideas are encouraged.